brendanconnolly/BlogPosts/webhooks/testingWebhooksWithJS.part2.md

 In [part 1](http://www.brendanconnolly.net/testing-webhooks-with-js/) of this series we created a class to act as a wrapper around an [express]() server that listens for webhooks.

-Now we have the infrastructure in place to listen for webhooks, we will take a look at using the [Github API](https://docs.github.com/en/rest) to register our server to receive webhooks and trigger webhook events using the Github API.
+Now we have the infrastructure in place to listen for webhooks, we will take a look at registering our server to receive webhooks and triggering webhook events using the [Github API](https://docs.github.com/en/rest).

 ## Configuring Github Webhooks

 In addition to an api, Github provides webhooks at the repository and organization level.
 These webhooks are what allow external systems like a CI server or issue tracker, etc. to be updated or trigger workflows when events happen inside a Github repository.
 So when a build is started because a pull request is merged theres a good chance webhooks are involved.

-Github's implementation follows a common pattern with webhook systems.
-An integration registers and subcribes to receive notifications for either some or all events.
-To help troubleshoot and/or monitor the health of the integration, an interface is provided to list `deliveries`, the request/response data from each triggered event that was sent to the registered endpoint.
+Github's implementation follows a common pattern with webhook systems where the client registers and subcribes to receive notifications for either some or all events.
+To help troubleshoot and/or monitor the health of the integration, an interface is provided to list the webhook deliveries including the request/response data from each triggered event sent to the registered endpoint.

-The registration and subscription process can be done manually via the Github UI in the `Webhooks` section the repository, or programatically using the api.
+The registration and subscription process can be done manually via the Github UI in the `Webhooks` section of the repository, or programatically using the api.

 ### Using the Github API
 Typically I would turn to [axios](https://github.com/axios/axios) when I need to create an api client, however in this case Github provides [Octokit.js](https://github.com/octokit/octokit.js), self described as `the all-batteries-included GitHub SDK for Browsers, Node.js, and Deno`.
 It is nice to work with and makes working with the Gthub api simple and easy.

+To install `Octokit` from a console inside your project directory enter `npm install @octokit/rest`.

 `Octokit` provides multiple authentication strategies, for this guide we will be using the default which is a `personal access token`.
 If you neeed an assist on creating a token, the github docs have you covered: [Creating a Personal Access Token](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token).

-To install `Octokit` from a console inside your project directory enter `npm install @octokit/rest`.

-Since the access token is a secret that we don't want to share publically, rather than paste it directly into our code, we are going to store it inside an environment variable.
-To do this we will use the [dotenv](https://github.com/motdotla/dotenv) package.
+Since the access token is a secret that we don't want to share publically, rather than paste it directly into our code, we will use the [dotenv](https://github.com/motdotla/dotenv) package to store it inside an environment variable.
 To install, from a console inside your project directory enter `npm install dotenv`.

 Next in the root of your project directory create a `.env` file, and inside it add `GITHUB_TOKEN=your_token_here`, replacing the placeholder text with the token you generated.

+### Setting up Octokit
 To setup the api client, we'll create a new file named `githubClient.js` and enter the following:

 ```js